-The San Francisco Randonneurs will be hosting our sixth Dart & Dart Populaire on Saturday October 5th, 2019.
+The San Francisco Randonneurs will be hosting our seventh Dart & Dart Populaire on Saturday June 13th, 2020.
 We are now accepting registration for teams.
 Note that the registration process is different from a brevet.
-There is no registration link on the SFR website; instead interested riders should form a team, design a route, and choose a captain, then have the captain contact the SFR Dart/Fleche Coordinator.
-He/she will send the team captain registration materials and payment info, and work with them to get the route approved.
+There is no registration link on the SFR website; instead interested riders should form a team, design a route, and choose a captain, then have the captain contact the SFR Team Events Coordinator.
+They will send the team captain registration materials and payment info, and work with them to get the route approved.

 Note: SFR will *not* be forming teams, so if you're an individual rider who'd like to ride but don't feel that you know anyone else well enough to form a team you're encouraged to post a message to the SFR mailing list advertising your availability and willingness to follow others mindlessly for hours on end without complaint and with only the odd leaf of arugula for fuel.

 Finish: Our finish location is Picante Restaurant, 1328 6th St, near Gilman St in Berkeley.